cmaloney/dcos-docs/_pages/administration/installing/custom/step-4-configure-and-install-dcos-minuteman.md

     :   Specify the Zookeeper port.
 For example, `2181`.

     **Upstream DNS Servers**
     :   Specify the DNS servers, which can be on your private network or the public internet.
-Caution: If you set this parameter incorrectly you will have to reinstall DCOS.
+Caution: If you set this parameter incorrectly you will have to reinstall DC/OS.
 For more information about service discovery, see this [documentation][4].

     **IP Detect Script**
     :   Specify an IP detect script to broadcast the IP address of each node across the cluster.
 For more information, see the [documentation][5].